danyalmh/erlang-process-in-go/README.md

 every times you want delete a process just call
 >> crash(pid)

-you can manage 1M process in your software without lack of performance
+you can manage more than 1M process in your software without lack of performance

 each process work concurrency